I was surprised to see so many hikers near the trailhead because it looked like it would rain at any moment.

 I am not a fan of hiking in the rain.
 Well, to be correct, I am not a fan of mud.
 I hoped it doesn’t rain until we finish hiking.
 Due to fog, I couldn’t see the ocean but the view was still picturesque at the trailhead.

-We ran in to couple of friendly hikers and their dogs here and there but mostly we hiked by ourselves.
+We ran into a couple of friendly hikers and their dogs here and there but mostly we hiked by ourselves.
 It was quiet and peaceful.
 Just the way I like it.
-Exploring new trails led me to my new favorite trail – Paintbrush.
+From Grapevine Trail, take Rim Trail and make it back to Ishibashi Trail.
+Then, take Rim Trail again on your left.
+Exploring new trails led me to my new favorite trail – Paintbrush Trail.

 Good to Know: